Contents

 So, where are all the cemeteries?
 Below is the map of the Magnificent Seven Cemeteries on Google My Maps.
 You’ll notice a ring around London indicating where they are all located.

-Each cemetery post has Google Maps locations, so you can easily find directions to each.
+Each cemetery post includes a Google Maps location, making it easy to find directions to each one.